vincenre/CC_Assignment1/README.md

 The html files all go inside the templates folder.
 The program is a simple program to check whether a number is a palindrome or no

-I have setup WSGI but could not setup NGINX.
+I have setup WSGI on port 8000 but could not setup NGINX.

 References:
 www.stackoverflow.com